HassarHassane/RWA-Project/Readme.md

 </ul>

 ## How to interact with the GUI
-<p>The zip folder contains everything you need,
-We advise you to read these following steps carefully:
+<p>The zip folder contains everything you need, we advise you to read these following steps carefully:
 </p>
 <ul>
 <th>